jjalcaraz-upct/nb-iot-environment/README.md

 - experiments_RL.py: runs the experiments with the RL agents of stable-baselines3
 - experiments_MBRL.py: runs the experiments with the MBRL agents

 The scripts to replicate the results in [Transmission Control in NB-IoT with Model-Based Reinforcement Learning](https://ieeexplore.ieee.org/abstract/document/10147823/) can be found in the ```./scripts/npusch``` folder.
 In order to run them, they must be moved to the root folder.
+These experiments require the installation of the [river](https://riverml.xyz/dev/) package (it was tested with version 0.16.0)

-There are four scripts for launching simulation experiments:
+There are two scripts for launching simulation experiments:

-- experiments_single_RL.py: runs the experiments with the RL agents of stable-baselines
+- experiments_single_RL.py: runs the experiments using (model-free) RL.
 - experiments_MAMBRL.py: runs the experiments using MAMBRL.

 ## Project structure